It’s

 ash can be seen in Overton Park.

-along the bending corner of Crestline Road and Trinity Park Drive, an
+bending corner of Crestline Road and Trinity Park Drive, an interesting

 perhaps intended to represent a dry habitat, and though the slopes have now